 It has an output current of 4.2A (total) and click and lock lid to prevent any water ingress into your USB connector.

 As well as having a cockpit socket to keep your tablet charged, it’s a good idea to get a mount to keep it safe.
 Scanstrut’s Mini Universal Tablet Mount allows you to fix the tablet onto any 19-34mm diameter rail.

 There’s some great navigation software out there now, such as Navionics, which you can stream or download to your tablet, so now you have a full chartplotting solution without having to invest lots of money in electronic devices.

-You can never have enough drybags and Zhik’s high quality kit always makes good gifts at Christmas or any other time.
+You can never have enough drybags and Zhik’s high quality kit always makes good Chrstimas gifts for boat owners.
 The new 30lt dry backpack is made from a heavy duty 100% waterproof fabric with welded seams.